Korabi123/ecommerce-admin/README.md

 For DEMO, use [Stripe Testing Cards](https://stripe.com/docs/testing)

-This is a repository for a Full Stack E-Commerce + Dashboard & CMS: Next.js 13 App Router, React, Tailwind, Prisma, MySQL
+This is a repository for a Full Stack E-Commerce + Dashboard & CMS: Next.js 13 App Router, React, Tailwind, Prisma, MongoDB

 Key Features: